 Newspapers and annuals (digitized from CIHM fiche) are currently being added to the collection.
 Under the guidance of the Heritage Content Priorities Task Group, CRKN is in the process of consulting with its members and the wider community regarding how the collection should continue to evolve.

 Search the Canadiana Online Collection

-The Héritage collection is a partnership between CRKN members and Library and Archives Canada (LAC) and draws from the rich resources of archival microfilm held by Library and Archives Canada.
-Héritage includes 41 million pages (900 collections) from some of Canada's most popular archival collections chronicling the country and its people from the 17th to the mid-20th centuries.
+The Héritage collection is a joint project supported by CRKN members and Library and Archives Canada (LAC) and draws from the rich resources of archival microfilm held by Library and Archives Canada.
+Héritage includes 41 million pages (over 900 collections) from some of Canada's most popular archival collections chronicling the country and its people from the 17th to the mid-20th centuries.
 The majority of the material in Héritage is handwritten.